 Students Departing Mid-Term

-Students who plan to be away from campus for more than 50 percent of an academic term or year should apply to be a non-resident student.
+Students who plan to be away from campus for more than half of an academic term or year should apply to be a non-resident student.

 Faculty of Arts and Sciences